 Need help polishing up your RPing skills?
 Did a staff member PM you saying they recommended a couple of lessons?
 Here's the place!

-There are sub boards for private or public lessons, private requires a password that will be given upon request.
-If you'd like your lessons to be private, please PM a staff member.
+There are sub boards for private or public lessons; private requires a password that will be given upon request.
+If you'd like your lessons to be private, please PM an RP Tutor.
 If not, you're welcome to post in public.

 All advertisements & affiliation offers must be posted here and ONLY here.

-Guest friendly.
-All sites are welcome but we must be able to link back without having to register or use a form.
-Please do NOT double post.
-We have a Master List if you need to double-check if you've posted yet or not.
+Guest friendly!
+All sites are welcome but we must be able to link back without having to register, log in, or use a form.
+Please do not post if your site does not allow guests to post external links.
+Reasonable repeat posting is fine, just no bumping please.

 Freeform applications are accepted as long as all the information required in our form is included in your character's bio.